robyntdoyle/pdsnd_github/README.md

 ### Future Students
 This course does take a considerable amount of time if you have never done this type of programming or used formal version controll before.

+### Inspirations
+I am inspired to learn more Pyhton, especially using the mobile app.